-Diagnostic Health Alaska is taking every precaution to ensure patient and community safety in the wake of the COVID-19 pandemic.
+Diagnostic Health Alaska is taking every precaution to ensure patient and community safety.
 We will be providing updates here.

-Diagnostic Health Alaska is closely monitoring COVID-19 developments, and related public health recommendations and government actions.
+Diagnostic Health Alaska is continually monitoring pandemic developments, related public health recommendations and government actions.
 We remain committed to the health and safety of our patients, team members, and community.

 For the most up-to-date appointment availability and scheduling, please call our scheduling department at (907) 729-5800.

 In preparation for your imaging exam, our team is adhering to strict cleaning and sanitation protocols using CDC recommended cleaning products and disinfectants appropriately between patients.
 We have allowed for additional time in our schedule for extra attention to detail.

 We are ensuring social distancing as much as possible; please understand that your imaging exam will require closer contact with a clinical staff member.
 Our staff are using the CDC-recommended Personal Protective Equipment (PPE), including face masks, and are screened each day as well for illness.

 While you are with us for your appointment, we ask the following from you:

 - Please wear a face mask when you arrive and throughout your appointment.
 We are requiring all patients and our care team to do so!
 Acceptable face coverings include homemade masks, cloth masks, medical or surgical masks or N95/KN95 masks.
 Please refrain from wearing bandannas or other face coverings that allow for free air flow through, along the sides of, or out the bottom of your mask.
 Your face covering should fit snugly but comfortably against the sides of your face, covering both your nose and mouth.

 - Please practice social distancing during your visit to our site of care.
 This means six feet of space between you and others wherever possible.

 - Upon arrival, we’ll ask you to complete a very short COVID-19 screening questionnaire and you may have your temperature checked.